A Photo For Your Resume - The Good, The Bad, and The ExceptionsA champion’s résumé writing guide November 09, 2022 ·

-This is good exposure for the writer and gives them credibility and status as a thought leader, as well as showing that the publisher follows best practice.
+This is good exposure for the writer and gives them credibility and status as a thought leader, as well as showing that the publisher follows best practices.
 If you’re working in this type of industry, sending off a resume with photo attached is a good idea.

-Once you’ve figured out that you do actually need to add a photo, the next question is “how do I put a picture on my resume?”
+Once you’ve figured out that you do need to add a photo, the next question is “how do I put a picture on my resume?”
 Ideally, you want to drop the picture at the top of the page so it’s clear and noticeable.

 A world without discrimination would be a great place, and even with the laws in place against it, it still happens quite often.

 As much as a photo is expected on your CV in a lot of countries, there are still plenty where it would be seen as unexpected and even a little weird.
-For example, you wouldn’t send your resume with photo included in:
+For example, you wouldn’t send your resume with a photo included in:

-With the exception of roles like acting and modeling, of course.
+Except for roles like acting and modeling, of course.

 Want to get your resume pumped out and ready to send?
 SweetCV resume builder has creative solutions ready for you to get started.
-There are free templates for customizable resumes, with or without a photo, ready to whip your job applications into shape.
+There are plenty of templates for customizable resumes, with or without a photo, ready to whip your job applications into shape.
 Choose your winning template and download it straight away!

 Rather than showing the company what you look like with a photo on your CV, shine a light on what you’re going to be able to do for them and tell them how you’re going to add value.
 Business is interested in the bottom line, not your hairline, so tell your prospective employer about your sales record, profit generation history, or customer service skills.

 When you emphasize what a great addition to the company you’re going to be they shouldn’t care what you look like.
-Of course, we’ve given some examples of when a photo is going to be useful, so make sure you make the right decision for the job and industry you’re aiming to get employed in.
+Of course, we’ve given some examples of when a photo is going to be useful, so make sure you make the right decision for the job and industry you’re aiming to get employed.

 You’ve probably already got a professional-looking photo on your LinkedIn profile, and you’ve collected a lot of your career information there already.
 Use that information to show recruiters your work history.
 When the job you’re going for might benefit from showing your face off, adding your LinkedIn account is an acceptable way to get eyes on your photo without being too upfront about it.